bjoernricks/greenbone-env/README.md

 ## Usage

 The *activate* scripts sets some shell environment variables and shell aliases to be able to separate installations.
-These environment variables should be used when configuring the Greenbone/OpenVAS repos.
+These environment variables will be used when configuring the Greenbone/OpenVAS repos.
 E.g. to configure [openvas-scanner](https://github.com/greenbone/openvas-scanner/) to be installed within the environment use the following commands: